 As a business owner, the buck stops with you.
-Your employees rely on you to have the answers when problem occurs.
+Your employees rely on you to have the answers when a problem occurs.
 But what are you going to do when you find out a hurricane or wildfire is heading your way?
 What about massive hardware failure?
 Will you be prepared?

 Nobody wants to think about a natural or manmade disaster affecting their business, so that’s why companies delay or ignore creating an emergency plan.
 A Travelers Insurance study found that 48 percent of small businesses have no plan in place.